Garnavis/DiceCalc/README.md

 strings, which many tabletop gamers will be familiar with from source books and command-line or IRC bot dice rollers.
 It uses a GUI resembling a pocket calculator because I think it is cool.
 I also think it's an eficient way to type dice formulas.
-However, the Dice and DiceParser classes may be used separately for other formula-based dice rollers.
+However, the Dice class may be used separately for other formula-based dice rollers.

 ## How It Works ##
 In case you don't know what a dice formula is or how to read one, the look